Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 Take the Port Cable Car to Montjuïc

-The cable car ride itself is an experience, providing stunning views of the city and the coastline as you ascend.
-It’s a great way to transition from the beach to the mountain.
+The cable car ride itself is really cool with great views of the city and the coastline as you ascend.

-Once you reach Montjuïc, you’ll have plenty to explore, from the beautiful gardens to the museums and historic sites.
+Once you reach Montjuïc, you can explore beautiful gardens, museums, and historic sites.

-Continue your exploration of Montjuïc by taking the second cable car up to Montjuïc Castle–one of the best castles in Barcelona.
+If you have time and want to keep going higher, consider taking the second cable car up to Montjuïc Castle, one of the best castles in Barcelona.

 This historic fortress was a strategic part of the city’s defense for centuries and has now been turned into a museum.